To view a larger image, please click here or hover over the photo above.

-NB: This version of the map (PLAN 22/W) will be completely water coloured by hand.
+NB: This version of the map (PLAN 22/W) will be completely water colored by hand.

-unlike the (PLAN 22/D who is "the only one" digitally reproduced from our collection)
+The other version (PLAN 22/D) is "the only one" digitally reproduced in color from our entire collection.

 We remind you to refer to the artistic process shown on the left side or see the video available on the right side referring to the artistic process.

 This is the 2nd edition of the map who was made for the King Alfonso V of Portugal.
 This edition was produced by Fra Mauro and his assistant Andrea Bianco, a sailor-cartographer.
 It was completed on 24 April 1459.
 The map was then sent to Lisbon in Portugal.
 Documents show that this map was housed in the royal palace of Sao Jorge Castle at least until 1494, but sometime after that the map disappeared.

 The Fra' Mauro Map ."considered the greatest memorial of medieval cartography", is a map of the world made around 1450 by the Italian cartographer Fra' Mauro.
 It is a circular planisphere drawn on parchment and set in a wooden frame that measures over two by two meters.
 It includes Asia, the Indian Ocean, Africa, Europe and the Atlantic.
 It is oriented with south at the top.